mmomtchev/Forez/README.md

 ## The Crusading Family of Forez

 The counts of Forez were one of the most active crusading families of the Middle Ages.
-In fact, after the counties of Forez and Nevers were merged in 1226, the new combined family had sent a family member to every single major crusade in the Holy Lands - very often the title-bearer himself.
+They took part in the First Crusade, the Fourth Crusade, the Barons Crusade and the Seventh Crusade.

 In this paper, we will focus on the three (and not two) most famous knights, and we will try to settle a number of problems and cases of mistaken identity between them.
 Traditionally these have been attributes to problems with the numbering scheme, but it seems that most of the confusion is due to the change of command during the Barons Crusade - a fact that it not mentioned in any modern sources - including the very exhaustive *The Barons' Crusade : a call to arms and its consequences / Michael Lower - 2005 [1]*.